whit3rabbit0/project_astro/README.md

-# MCP Server for Breaking Shyet
+# MCP Server for Breaking Shyet - Diclaimer - This is a DEVKIT

-A Model Context Protocol (MCP) server that connects Claude for Desktop with Kali Linux security tools, enabling AI-assisted penetration testing for HackTheBox machines.
+A Model Context Protocol (MCP) server that connects Claude for Desktop with Kali Linux security tools, enabling AI-assisted penetration testing

 ## Architecture